-The product Care Plus DEET Anti-Insect Roll-on 30% contains the active substance DEET and the substance of concern ethanol.
+The product Care Plus DEET Anti-Insect lotion 50% contains the active substance DEET and the substance of concern ethanol.

 The intended use of the product is exclusively by dermal application.
 The exposure assessment is based on a maximum application frequency of 1 time per day, as indicated in the instructions of use.
 Dermal route is the main path of exposure, but contributions to exposure via inhalation of the product during application of the repellent and via hand to mouth contact are possible.
 In the CAR of DEET it has been concluded that inhalation exposure cannot be fully ruled out and therefore a recommendation on ventilation is considered necessary.
-Moreover, based on the vapour pressure of DEET of 0.11 Pa at 20 °C and 0.23 Pa at 25 °C, respiratory exposure can potentially occur.
+Moreover, based on the vapour pressure of DEET of 0.11 Pa at 20 °C and 0.23 Pa at 25 °C and considering that the formulation will be applied by spraying, respiratory exposure can potentially occur.
 The product can be applied indoors and outdoors.
-By using P271 ("Use only in well ventilated areas") and P260 ("Do not breathe vapours") according to Regulation 1272/2008/EC the inhalational fraction can be excluded in the risk characterisation calculations.
+By using the safety phrases P260 according to Regulation 1272/2008/EC ("Do not breathe spray") and P271 ("Use only in well ventilated areas") according to Regulation 1272/2008/EC inhalational fraction can be excluded in the risk characterisation calculations.

 Oral exposure by hand-to-mouth transfer is not considered to be a significant route of exposure because the smell and taste of DEET acts as a self deterrent against this type of activity.
 More importantly, the product contains an ingredient that acts as a strong deterrent for ingestion (Bitrex).
 However, the efficacy of Bitrex was discussed at a Technical Meeting where it was concluded that Bitrex may not be effective in preventing ingestion in all age groups, in particular children < 12 years old.
-Therefore the oral route is still considered to be possible and the calculations for hand to mouth transfer are included by the eCA NL in the worst case exposure calculations.
+Therefore the oral route is still considered to be possible and the calculations for hand to mouth transfer are included by the ECA NL in the worst case exposure calculations.
 The potential for exposure to DEET is summarized in the table below.